just-the-docs/just-the-docs/docs/configuration.md

 ## Callouts

-Markdown does not include support for callouts.
-However, you can style text as a callout using a Markdown extension supported by kramdown: [*block IALs*](https://kramdown.gettalong.org/quickref.html#block-attributes).

-To use this feature, you need to configure the (optional) `title` and the `color` for each kind of callout you want to use, e.g.:
+To use this feature, you need to configure a `color` and (optionally) `title` for each kind of callout you want to use, e.g.:

 ```yaml
 callouts: